 Crime Prevention Programs on personal safety and theft prevention are sponsored by various campus organizations throughout the year.
-At the beginning of the year, the Office of Residence Life meet with all students to go over building rules and during this time, students are talked to about personal safety, in and out of the dorms.
+At the beginning of the year Residence Life meets with all students during building and floor meetings to go over building rules and during this time, students are talked to about personal safety, in and out of the dorms.
 Campus Safety and Security personnel facilitate programs for students, faculty, staff, and student organizations, in addition to working with Residence Life on programs for students on how to protect themselves against sexual assaults, theft, and other crimes.
 New employees are given similar information during their orientation.
 During the year, various crime prevention and safety related information is sent out to the entire campus.